skatejs/skatejs/README.md

 - React is massive: a whopping 145k minified vs 23k.
 - In the performance tests you can see a Skate component is several times faster than a similarly written React component.
 - **Skate is written on top of W3C standards.** The React authors have been [very vocal](https://github.com/facebook/react/issues/5052) about this.
 However, the response to that issue is incorrect.
 Web Components by nature are declarative: it's just HTML.
 Web Components also completely solve the integration problems between libraries and frameworks due to the nature of how Custom Elements and Shadow DOM work: Custom Elements provide a declarative API, Shadow DOM hides the implementation details.
 When integrating with frameworks, you're just writing HTML.
 In terms of the problems with imperative APIs, it's not the fault of Web Components that force a user to call a method, it's the fault of the design of the Web Component.
 There's nothing stopping a Web Component from being completely declarative, especially if it's written in Skate.
-More information about [web component design](#declarative);
+More information about [web component design](#declarative).
 - We have plans to support server-side rendering.